 Other helpful resources on dealing with disrepair include:

-- Advicenow's guide on dealing with disrepair in private rented accommodation. - Shelter's guide to the legally approved procedure for negotiating disrepairs.
+- Advicenow's guide on dealing with disrepair in private rented accommodation. - Shelter's guide to the legally approved procedure for doing the repairs if your landlord won't.

 Private renting: Section 21 evictions